semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ### `SEMGREP_REPO_URL`

-Set `SEMGREP_REPO_URL` to define the repository URL used to generate hyperlinks.
+Set `SEMGREP_REPO_URL` to define the repository URL used to generate hyperlinks in the [Findings](/docs/semgrep-app/findings) page.
 To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.

 Examples: